 8. Freshpet Freshly Roasted Chicken Dog Meal

-- Gently steam-cooked: Preserves nutrients and supports digestion
+- Gently steam cooked: Preserves flavor and digestibility

-Compared to shelf-stable options, this meal prioritizes freshness and ingredient quality.
-The tradeoff is the need for refrigeration and a shorter shelf life once opened.
+Compared to freeze-dried or air-dried foods, this meal prioritizes freshness and ingredient visibility.
+The main tradeoff is the need for refrigeration and a shorter shelf life.

 - Supports healthy digestion